mintii/bug-tracker-react/README.md

 ### Database: Exploring cost-effective, persistent database hosting solutions for uninterrupted access.
 ### Setup and Installation:
 Clone the repository to your local machine.
-Remove the package-lock.json and package.json files.
+Remove the package-lock.json file and node modules folder.
 Run npm run i to fetch all the required dependencies.
 Execute npm run start to spin up the project.
 ## Conclusion: